nilupulmanodya/LearnersMoja/README.md

 Just simple game using Pygame
 # Description
-One of my friend started a Riding School (not a school, he just teached a girl) When I trying to develop simple game,I remeberd this.
+One of my friend started a Riding School.
+When I trying to develop simple game,I remeberd this.
 In this game rider must protect by jumping from the boxes, which drops from the lorry.